once-ui-system/cli/cli-component/README.md

 ## Documentation

-Learn more about Once UI components in the [Once UI documentation](https://once-ui.com/docs).
+Learn more about Once UI in the [Once UI docs](https://once-ui.com/docs).

 ## Contributors